White Horse, New Jersey

-White Horse is an unincorporated community and census-designated place (CDP) located within Hamilton Township, in Mercer County, New Jersey, United States.
-As of the 2010 United States Census, the CDP's population was 9,494.
+White Horse is an unincorporated community and census-designated place (CDP) in Hamilton Township, Mercer County, New Jersey, in the United States.
+As of the 2020 United States census, the CDP's population was 9,791.

 History

-The community's name derives from a local tradition that holds that George Washington rode through the area on a white horse on his journey from Virginia to New York City for his first presidential inauguration in 1789.
+The community's name derives from a local tradition that holds that George Washington rode through the area on a white horse in 1789 on his journey from Virginia to New York City for his first presidential inauguration.

 Geography

+White Horse is in southern Mercer County, with part of its southern border following Crosswicks Creek, the border with Burlington County to the south.
+Interstate 195 forms the remainder of the southern border of the community.
+Interstate 295 passes through the western part of the community.
+White Horse is bordered to the southeast by Yardville, and downtown Trenton is 4 mi to the northwest.
+U.S. Route 206 passes through the center of White Horse, following Broad Street to the northwest toward Trenton.
+In the other direct, US 206 leads south 3 mi to Bordentown.